Yoshiki Inamura

+Yoshiki Inamura (稲村 愛輝, Inamura Yoshiki) is a Japanese professional wrestler.
+He is signed to Pro Wrestling Noah where he is the current GHC Heavyweight Champion in his first reign.
+He is also known for his time in WWE, making appearances on their NXT brand.

 Professional wrestling career

 Independent circuit (2018–present)

-Inamura is known for seldomly competing for various promotions from the Japanese independent scene.
 In Big Japan Pro Wrestling, he competed in the 2020 edition of the Ikkitousen Strong Climb where he fought in the A block and scored a total of four points after going against Daichi Hashimoto, Ryuichi Kawakami, T-Hawk and Akira Hyodo.